MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 However, the features you can use to collaborate differ depending on which platform the Dynamics 365 Remote Assist user is using.

+> [!NOTE]
+> At this time, Dynamics 365 Remote Assist does not support holographic annotations in [Teams Virtualized Desktop Infrastructure (VDI)](https://docs.microsoft.com/microsoftteams/teams-for-vdi).
+The mixed-reality toolbar does not appear for VDI users.

 ## Collaborating with Dynamics 365 Remote Assist HoloLens user versus Dynamics 365 Remote Assist mobile user
 |Task                                                                                            |Teams desktop features available when collaborating with Dynamics 365 Remote Assist HoloLens user                 |Teams desktop features available when collaborating with Dynamics 365 Remote Assist mobile user                   |
 |-----------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------|